 May 24, 2018 – 83 Fed.
 Reg.
 24166: BIS published a proposed rule describing how firearms, guns, ammunition, and related articles that are currently controlled under Categories I, II, and III of the U.S. Munitions List (USML, 22 CFR Sec.
 121.1) but neither provide the U.S. with a critical military or intelligence advantage nor, in the case of weapons, are inherently for military end use would be controlled under the Commerce Control List (CCL, EAR Part 774, Supp.
 No. 1).
 Under the new rule, transferred items currently controlled under USML Category II would be controlled under the CCL in four new “600 series” Export Control Classification Numbers (ECCNs), as these items are of a military nature.
 Items currently controlled under USML Categories I and III, which for the most part have civil, recreational, law enforcement, or other non-military applications would be covered by new “500 series” ECCNs.
 Small arms that are currently controlled under USML Category I will be subject to brokering requirements under Arms Export Control Act, even though the items are transferring to control under the EAR which does not presently have any brokering related provisions.
 The proposed rule also clarifies and renumbers some existing ECCNs.
 Deadline for comments is July 9, 2018.
 (See information below about coordinated proposal by Department of State.)

 Department of State

-DDTC Name and Address Changes Posted To Website
+DDTC Name and Address Changes Posted To Its Website

-- · Change in Address for Korade B.V.; and
+- Change in Address for Goodrich Actuation Systems SAS;

-- · Change in Address for Expeditors International of Washington, Inc.
+- Change in Address for Quyntess BV; and

 Each announcement includes a link to a notice specifying the effects of the change on pending and currently approved authorizations involving the listed entity.